 Muddy Pond is the only naturally occurring water body in the town of Kensington.
 It is now surrounded by an extensive floating mat where rare plants have been found and extensive stands of stunted Atlantic White Cedar trees grow.
 Winkley Brook supports a healthy population of rare Red-finned Pickerel, and it supplies important spawning habitat for native Brook Trout.
 Tiny, worm-sized American Eels, born in the Sargasso Sea near Bermuda, incredibly find their way to the New Hampshire seacoast.
 It also provides an important travel corridor for the rare Spotted and Blanding’s Turtles.
 Marshes and Swamps serve important wetland roles as natural floodwater and silt detention sites—and water purification basins.
 They are also critical habitat for breeding and migrating Wood Ducks, Willow Flycatchers, Virginia Rails and Swamp Sparrows.

 SHRUBLANDS – Several small acreages of old field and wet woods are managed for fruitproducing shrubs to benefit declining species of wildlife dependent on them during breeding and migration seasons.
 Plants like Dogwoods, Viburnums, Red Cedar, Juniper, Spicebush and Blueberry are favored by removing competing invasive plants and overtopping trees.
-This promotes the return of nesting American Woodcock, Eastern Towhee, Chestnut-sided and Blue-winged Warbler, Indigo Bunting and Spicebu.
+This promotes the return of nesting American Woodcock, Eastern Towhee, Chestnut-sided and Blue-winged Warbler, and Indigo Bunting.